The-Baltimore-Banner/school-shootings-2023/readME.md

 We removed five high schools from our analysis, including virtual schools, vocational “P-Tech” schools and schools that serve juveniles that are incarcerated.

 We include incidents that occurred between 7 am and 7 pm, reasoning that students might still be at school or at after school programs during the hours between 3 and 7 pm, even when school has officially ended.
 We include 18 year old victims in our definition of juvenile, because some 18 year olds are still in high school.

+Academic years are roughly estimated to be between Sept.
+1 and June 15.

 When counting shootings within an X number of blocks of a shapefile, we counted 100 meters for each block in addition to 50 meters for the immediate street.
 In some parts of the city, this may not a literal block.